sagemath/sage-archive-2023-02-01/src/doc/en/developer/packaging.rst

 - **Build Support**.
 The code must build on all the fully supported platforms (Linux, macOS, Cygwin); see :ref:`chapter-portability_testing`.
-  It must be installed either from source as a normal package, or as a Python (non-platform) wheel package, see :ref:`section-package-source-types`.
+  It must be installed either from source as a normal package, or as a Python (platform-independent) wheel package, see :ref:`section-package-source-types`.

 - **Quality**.
 The code should be "better" than any other available